 Identifying national security information

-National security information is defined as any official information or resource (including equipment) that records information about, or is associated with, New Zealand’s:
+National security information is defined as any government information or resource (including equipment) that records information about, or is associated with, New Zealand’s:

-- protection from espionage, sabotage, politically-motivated violence, promotion of communal violence, attacks on New Zealand’s defence system, acts of foreign interference
+- protection from espionage, sabotage, violent extremism, promotion of communal violence, attacks on New Zealand’s defence system, acts of foreign interference, acts of malicious cyber activity

-- protection of territorial and border integrity from serious threats
+- protection of territorial and border integrity and security from serious threats (including maritime, air, ocean, fishing, other natural resources, cargo, mail systems, and international aviation)

 - defence plans and operations

-- international relations (significant political and economic relations with international organisations and foreign governments)
+- international relations and foreign policy positions in our interest (significant political and economic relations with international organisations and foreign governments)

 - law enforcement operations (where compromise could hamper or make useless national crime prevention strategies or particular investigations; or adversely affect personal safety)